wjuniori/projeto-mockup-artigo/README.md

 # projeto-mockup-artigo

 This repository contains the resources and source code of the mockup-artigo website.
+The projeto-mockup-artigo was developed during the [Udacity] Nanodegree Fundamentos Web Front-End.

 ## Preview